Argent77/A7-GolemConstruction/A7-GolemConstruction/readme/readme.txt

 constructed golems by reducing their weapon enchantment immunities (usually by one level, sometimes by two) as well as by lowering various magical, elemental and physical resistances.

 2.8.
-Identify all items (for all supported games)
-This component will identify all items that are installed by this mod, which includes Golem Building Manuals as well as a number of special ingredients for building perfect golem variants.
+Identify all mod items (for all supported games) This component will identify all items that are installed by this mod, which includes Golem Building Manuals as well as a number of special ingredients for building perfect golem variants.